 Watermarks can be applied to all or select conversion formats.

-If a file format is not supported, it will be marked as a generic binary file format, which means that it could not be identified by the Collective and, therefore, a preview could not be generated.
+If a file format isn't supported, it'll be marked as a generic binary file format, which means that it could not be identified by the Collective and, therefore, a preview could not be generated.

 Unsupported file types can’t be changed to other file types and a preview will not be generated, but they can be hosted in the Collective and downloaded in their native format.
 You can upload alternate previews for unsupported file types.